chuckWu1989/model-decorator/README.md

     "stage-0"
   ],
   "plugins": [
-    "syntax-dynamic-import",
+    "transform-decorators-legacy",
-    "transform-decorators-legacy"
+    "transform-class-properties"
   ]
 }
 ```

-* It should be noticed that `transform-decorators-legacy` must behind the `syntax-dynamic-import`
+* It should be noticed that `transform-decorators-legacy` must behind the `transform-class-properties`

 ## Documentation